tcr/travisplexer-test/README.md

 # travisplexer test

-should fail on osx / windows, succeed on linux
+should pass on windows, osx, and linux.